gCAD3D

 Page 1 / 2 Page: with PageUp / Down button; 1, 2 lateral right / left; Output Format: MOD (1) or MOD (2)

-SymbolType 0 = star small, 1 = small triangle 2 = small circle 3 = large rectangle 4 = normalized vector (always same length, arrowhead points to EndpointVector) 5 = vector (with correct length, arrowhead is at EndpointVector) 6 = Arrowhead 2D (SymbolPosition is the arrowhead)
+SymbolType - [symbolTyp (0-6)] 0 = star small, 1 = small triangle 2 = small circle 3 = large rectangle 4 = normalized vector (always same length, arrowhead points to EndpointVector) 5 = vector (with correct length, arrowhead is at EndpointVector) 6 = Arrowhead 2D (SymbolPosition is the arrowhead)

 Symbolic modelfilenames